DC transport in a dissipative superconducting quantum point contact

 For fermions with spin, $g^\mathcal{A}$, $g^\mathcal{R}$, and $g^\mathcal{K}$ are matrices of size $2 \times 2$, and the matrix elements can be computed from the Hamiltonian of Eq.~(\ref{eq:reservoir_hamiltonian}).
 The inverse of the retarded and advanced component is given by

 where $\eta > 0$ is an infinitesimal constant which regularizes the Green's functions.
-Introducing a local particle loss in the reservoirs, as written in Eq.~(\ref{eq:master_equation}), modifies the the reservoir Green's functions.
+Introducing local particle losses in the reservoirs, as written in Eq.~(\ref{eq:master_equation}), modifies the the reservoir Green's functions.
 As explained in Appendix~\ref{app:Keldysh_action}, we obtain $[g_i^{\mathcal{R}}]^{-1}$ and $[g_i^{\mathcal{A}}]^{-1}$ at $\mathbf{r} = \mathbf{0}$ as

 and

 where $[G_i^{-1}]_{\gamma = 0}^{\mathcal{K}} = \left( [g_i^{\mathcal{R}}]_{\gamma = 0}^{-1} - [g_i^{\mathcal{A}}]_{\gamma = 0}^{-1} \right) [1 - 2 n_F(\omega)]$ and $[g^{\mathcal{R}}]_{\gamma = 0}^{-1}$ and $[g^{\mathcal{A}}]_{\gamma = 0}^{-1}$ are given by Eq.~(\ref{eq:retarded_advanced}).